.page ul, ol { margin: 30px; } .page li { margin-top: 16px; }

 CURL’s Student Research Fellowships support students’ research learning endeavours by providing $1500 and 1-on-1 mentorship with a faculty member at Huron.
 The funding may be used for project resources or to reduce the need for a part-time job while students complete this important work.

-CURL celebrates all types of researchers and values research that is widely accessible.
-Your Fellowship could culminate in a research paper, a documentary, a website, a local event, or even a comic book!
+CURL views research as a process, not a product, and we value research that is widely accessible.
+Your Fellowship could culminate in a research paper, a community event, a proposal for a larger project (such as an app or local organization), or even a comic book!

 Obtaining a Faculty Mentor